caibar/front-proxy-envoy/README.md

-o learn about this sandbox and for instructions on how to run it please head over to the [envoy docs](https://www.envoyproxy.io/docs/envoy/latest/start/sandboxes/front_proxy.html)
+O learn about this sandbox and for instructions on how to run it please head over to the [envoy docs](https://www.envoyproxy.io/docs/envoy/latest/start/sandboxes/front_proxy.html)

 ## Step 1: Start all of our containers